Posted on 3 Sep 2014

 Some forms of dance tend to push the body into unnatural shapes and positions, however belly dancing works with the body’s natural inclinations.
 The figure of eight shaping, rolls, hip drops, and pivots use the muscle groups in the pelvis, thighs, abdomen, spine, and up into the neck.
 The gentle repetitive low impact movements improves flexibility and suppleness.
 The techniques involved in belly dancing is to look at the body in separate parts.
 The rib cage and the waist should be isolated from each other.
 The shoulders become independent of the hands, wrists, and elbows, forming a fluid movement.
 The abdomen and hips need to be controlled to form the shapes and perform the movements.

 Any form of dance makes an excellent form of exercise, but belly dancing can be started at any age.
 It is fun, creative, and a real confidence builder.
 With the increase in popularity in the West comes an increase in available tuition.
-Tuition is available in some areas in the sports centre or even the local village hall.
+Tuition is available in some areas including group classes at local sports centre or even the local village hall.
+All our weight loss retreat site locations include a large variety of fun, new and exciting exercises, such as belly dancing, to allow you to explore all areas and enjoyment of fitness.